How to Learn Turkish: 6 Effective Ways to Learn Turkish Quickly

 italki

-Italki is a massive online language learning platform that connects you with native Turkish teachers.
+italki is a massive online language-learning platform that connects you with native Turkish teachers.
 Teachers create their own curriculum so you can focus on exactly what you want to study.
 There are over 300 Turkish teachers to choose from and you can use different filters like location, availability, and price.
+What makes this one of my favorite resources is that you can buy as many or as few classes as you want, and message your teachers to tell them what skill you want to focus on.
 Most teachers offer a discounted trial lesson to see if they fit your learning style.
 You can also read more in this italki review.

 Preply

 Preply is a platform that’s very similar to italki.
-It allows you to search for a Turkish teacher to take online classes.
-There are currently 500 Turkish teachers available.
-You can look at each teacher’s profile to watch their intro video, see their schedule, and read past student reviews to help you decide if you want to take lessons with them.
-On Preply, you can take as many free trial classes as you want until you find a teacher that you like.
+It allows you to search for a Turkish teacher who adjusts to your need for online classes.
+There are currently 500 Turkish teachers available, and you can visit their profiles to watch an intro video, see their schedule, and read past student reviews.
+This way, you can decide if they’re the best choice for you.
+On Preply, you can take a discounted trial class to find a teacher that you like.
 You can read this Preply review to learn more.

 Verbling

-Verbling is another quality platform to find an online Turkish teacher.
-They only hire teachers with previous teaching experience, so you’re sure to get a qualified instructor.
-You can search the teachers’ profiles to see who you want to take lessons with, and use filters to find a teacher that fits your expectations and budget.
+Verbling is another quality platform for finding an online Turkish teacher.
+They only hire teachers with previous teaching experience, so I recommend it if you want a qualified instructor.
+You can search the teachers’ profiles to see who you want to take lessons with and use filters to find a teacher that fits your expectations and budget.
+This way, you can review what you previously learned, prepare for a language test, or simply tackle any grammar doubts you have.
 Most teachers let you take a free trial class to see if you enjoy the class.
-You can also read more in this Verbling review.
+You can read more in this Verbling review.

-Using books is a popular way to learn Turkish.
-They’re easy to use, require no technology, and you can bring a book with you anywhere.
-Many language classes in schools or learning centers use books, and now there are many choices out there designed for self-study.
+Using books is a traditional but effective way to learn Turkish.
+Not only do they not require any technology, but they also have step-by-step explanations that show you how to apply the language.
+Many English speakers struggle with Turkish grammar, and books can answer any question in just a few chapters.
+Most language learning centers use books, and now there are many choices out there designed for self-study.
 The three books on this list, The Delights of Learning Turkish, Complete Turkish, and Turkish Short Stories for Beginners are excellent choices if you are in a class or are studying on your own.
+You can find even more options in this Turkish book guide.

 Commitment: Low